 Children with ADHD often forget to take their medicines.
 Have your child set up a system, such as using a pill organizer.
 This can remind your child to take medicine.

 Be aware of possible drug abuse.
-Stimulant-type ADHD medicines can be dangerous in high doses.
+Stimulant-type ADHD medicines can be dangerous, especially in high doses.
 To ensure your child uses medicines safely:

 - Talk to your child about the dangers of drug abuse.

 - Teach your child not to share or sell their medicines.